interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 ======================  ==========  =======================================================
 Parameter               Type        Description
 ======================  ==========  =======================================================
-``oldVault``            Account     BTC Parachain account of the Vault that is to be replaced.
+``oldVault``            Account     BTC Parachain account of the vault that is to be replaced.
 ``opentime``            u256        Block height of opening the request.
 ``amount``              PolkaBTC    Amount of BTC / PolkaBTC to be replaced.
 ``griefingCollateral``  DOT         Griefing protection collateral locked by ``oldVault``.
 ``newVault``            Account     Account of the new Vault, which accepts the replace request.
 ``collateral``          DOT         DOT collateral locked by the new Vault.
 ``acceptTime``          u256        Block height at which this replace request was accepted by a new Vault.
-Serves as start for the countdown until when the old Vault must transfer the BTC.
+Serves as start for the countdown until when the old vault must transfer the BTC.
 ``btcAddress``          bytes[20]   Base58 encoded Bitcoin public key of the new Vault.
 ======================  ==========  =======================================================